1. Big Tax Increases

 - Funds allocated for the police transition could better serve Surrey residents by investing in the Surrey RCMP and other vital services like pre-schools, community pools, youth programs, improved infrastructure, or addressing the opioid and housing crises.

-3. Unpopular Plan
+3. Unwanted Plan

 - 75% of residents support keeping the RCMP in Surrey with improvements such as increased policing resources.

 - 82% of residents believe the transition should be halted until detailed costs are shared publicly